Frequently Asked Questions

 What about Zakat on my business?

-Business Zakat applies to: inventory/stock for sale (at market value), cash and receivables, and raw materials.
-Fixed assets used in the business (machinery, property, vehicles) are generally exempt.
-The calculation can be complex – our calculator helps break it down.
+Zakat on business activities applies to inventory and goods held for sale (valued at their market price), cash, receivables, as well as raw materials.
+Fixed assets used in the business (such as machinery, real estate, and vehicles) are excluded.
+As the calculation can be complex, our calculator helps you break it down with precision.

 Can I pay Zakat in advance?

-Yes, most scholars permit paying Zakat before the year ends, especially if there's a pressing need.
-However, you should still calculate properly when the year completes to ensure you've paid the correct amount.
+Yes, most scholars allow paying Zakat before the completion of the year, especially if there is an urgent need.
+However, it should be recalculated properly at the end of the year to ensure that the correct amount has been paid.

 Can I give Zakat to family members?

-You cannot give Zakat to those who are your dependants (children, spouse, adopted children, etc.) or to those whom you are obliged to support in times of need (father, mother).
-You may give to other family members such as brothers, sisters, uncles, aunts, cousins, etc. Giving to them brings a double reward (mutual support + strengthening family ties).
+You cannot give Zakat to those who are directly under your responsibility ((children, spouse, adopted children, etc.), nor to those you are obliged to support in times of need ((father, mother).
+However, it is permissible to give it to other family members like brothers, sisters, uncles, aunts, or cousins.
+Helping them brings a double reward: the reward of charity and the reward of maintaining family ties.

 Technical Questions